secured lock Secured with SHA-256 Encryption

 Fatalities in Crashes Involving an Alcohol-Impaired Driver (BAC = .08+) by County

 The state of Tennessee has strict rules regarding drinking and driving.
-There were 251 alcohol-impaired road fatalities in 2017 in the state of Tennessee.
+There were 251 alcohol-impaired road fatalities in 2017 in the state of Tennessee, and these offenses are reflected in what a driving record is and what it tracks.
+Your driving record tracks violations such as DUIs, speeding tickets, and accidents, all of which can significantly impact your car insurance rates.

 CountyFatalities